Luv Ya

-"Luv Ya" is a Pop/R&B song released by American-Australian Urban artist J-Wess in early 2004, from his album "J-Wess Presents Tha LP" (2004).
-"Luv Ya" also features vocals by Kulaia and MC Digga who both also appeared on J-Wess' previous singles "Bang This" and "What Chu Want".
-"Luv Ya" was released as the album's third and final single, and reached a peak position of number-fifteen on the Australian ARIA singles chart.
-It remained on the ARIA charts for a relatively short five weeks, and went uncertified.
+"Luv Ya" is a pop/R&B song released by American-Australian urban artist J-Wess in early 2004, from his album J-Wess Presents Tha LP (2004).
+"Luv Ya" features vocals by Kulaia and MC Digga who both appear on J-Wess' previous singles "Bang This" and "What Chu Want".
+"Luv Ya" was released as the album's third and final single, and reached a peak position of number fifteen on the Australian ARIA singles chart.
+It remained on the ARIA charts for five weeks.
 Unlike its predecessors, it failed to chart on the New Zealand RIANZ singles chart.
-In 2005 it was nominated for the MTV Australian Video Music Awards for Best R&B video.
+In 2005, it was nominated for the MTV Australian Video Music Awards for Best R&B video.